telefonicaid/fiware-orion/doc/manuals/admin/diagnosis.md

 exact point of failure and a possible solution.
 Such specific testing is out of the scope of this section.

-Please report any bug or problem with Orion Context Broker by [opening and issue in github.com](https://github.com/telefonicaid/fiware-orion/issues/new).
+Please report any bug or problem with Orion Context Broker by [opening an issue in github.com](https://github.com/telefonicaid/fiware-orion/issues/new).

 ## Resource Availability